ibipul/lang_chain_playground/README.md

  - ensure poetry dependencies are resolved

 ### my-language
-Setup a REST API with langchain serve
+Setup a REST API with langchain serve.
+It serves a RAG bases assistant, which speaks like Mark Anthony in rhetorics and shakespearean tongues, and has an context of George Orwell, it is designed to say pessimistic stuff.
  - `langchain app new my-language --package $PWD/my-assistant`
  - `add_routes(app, my_app_chain, path="/assistant")`
  -  ensure poetry dependencied are resolved